At times of significant change, it is often the loss of our future that causes the most resistance and not the loss of our past.

 What new choices would a different perspective reveal?

-All of this is possible by taking a different perspective to, what might be, an old problem.
+All of this is possible by taking a different viewpoint to, what might be, an old problem.

 Let me know what you think by leaving a comment below or dropping me a line.